felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 As you start learning, you get excited when you see all the possibilities within your grasp.
-Never forget, "Stop starting, start finishing".
+Never forget, "Stop starting, start finishing."
+Generally, for better or for worse, the end of the book is often when everything comes together and the author "blows your mind."

 {{< figure src="/img/stop-starting-start-finishing.jpg" position="center" caption="Words to live by." >}}

-Choose your book well, and don't start another one before you finished your current one.
+Choose your book carefully, and do your best not to start another one before you finished your current one.
 Use this as motivation to get through your current book, if needed!